Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tempest_extremes.rst

 Usage of Tempest Extremes in TCTrack is done through the ``tempest_extremes`` module.

-This provides the ``TETracker`` class that stores algorithm parameters and provides access to the methods.
-The detection and stitching algorithm can be configured through the various parameters in the ``DetectNodesParameters`` and ``StitchNodesParameters`` dataclasses.
+This provides the :class:`TETracker` class that stores algorithm parameters and provides access to the methods.
+The detection and stitching algorithm can be configured through the various parameters in the :class:`DetectNodesParameters` and :class:`StitchNodesParameters` dataclasses.

-In the following example we set up the DetectNodes functionality to run on a series of input files to generate output.
+In the following example we set up the :meth:`~TETracker.detect_nodes` functionality to run on a series of input files to generate output.
 We configure detection to be done based on minima in psl, with closed contours of psl and zgdiff, and merging of candidates within 6 degrees of one another.
-Additional output fields are also added for psl and orog so that they may be used with StitchNodes:
+Additional output fields are also added for psl and orog so that they may be used with :meth:`~TETracker.stitch_nodes`:

 .. code-block:: python